multitudes/42-minishell/README.md

 - A shell allows execution of GNU commands, both synchronously and asynchronously.
 The shell waits for synchronous commands to complete before accepting more input; asynchronous commands continue to execute in parallel with the shell while it reads and executes additional commands.
 The redirection constructs permit fine-grained control of the input and output of those commands.
 Moreover, the shell allows control over the contents of commands’ environments.

-- Shells also provide a small set of built-in commands (builtins) implementing functionality impossible or inconvenient to obtain via separate utilities.
+- Shells also provide a small set of builtin commands (builtins) implementing functionality impossible or inconvenient to obtain via separate utilities.
 For example, cd, break, continue, and exec cannot be implemented outside of the shell because they directly manipulate the shell itself.
 The history, getopts, kill, or pwd builtins, among others, could be implemented in separate utilities, but they are more convenient to use as builtin commands.

 - Shells may be used interactively or non-interactively.
 In interactive mode, they accept input typed from the keyboard.
 When executing non-interactively, shells execute commands read from a file.